About the Actual Person

 witoldriedel2508.jpgWitold Riedel (1969-) is a Polish born, German multidisciplinary artist living in Lisbon.
 His practice explores the interconnectedness of everything.
 He works across drawing, photography and ceramics.
 His art is a meditation on the origins of existence, linking ancient rituals and the contemporary by examining flows of energy and matter between humans, nature, and the cosmically divine.

 Before fully dedicating himself to fine art, Riedel spent more than three decades working in design and large scale global marketing.
-As Worldwide Creative Director for Siemens at Ogilvy in New York, and co-founder of the global agency Tea & Water Ltd. in London, he developed new, decentralised storytelling for those who want a better world; wherever they live and regardless of who they are.
+As Worldwide Creative Director for Siemens at Ogilvy in New York, and co-founder of the global agency Tea & Water Ltd. in London, he developed decentralised storytelling for those who want a better world; wherever they live and regardless of who they are.
 That same belief in deep emotional significance of every living thing and of our actions for the planet now also shapes his art practice.
 Riedel is fascinated by how context changes us but also how ancient practices could possibly save us.

 Riedel’s work has been exhibited internationally by galleries, museums and institutions.
 His recent exhibitions include Star Resonance (Lisbon, 2025), Particle Memory (Proposition Studios, London, 2024), Ursprünge (Heussenstamm Stiftung, Frankfurt, 2024), and CICA New Media Art (South Korea, 2024), Ankommen (Haus der Stadtgeschichte Museum, Offenbach 2023).
 He is the winner of the Arte Laguna Prize for Painting (2020 - 2021) as well as the recipient of the Art Prize Diana (Offenbach, 2022).
 His work can be found in collections around the world.